DexterHuang/CyberCodeOnline/UpdateNote.md

 If you would like to help to maintain CyberCode Online, please feel free to submit a PR at [our GitHub repo](https://github.com/DexterHuang/CyberCodeOnline).

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

+## Upcoming Update Notice
+- Gang leaders will be be able to give custom titles to their gang member with cost of large amount of BTC per change.
+- Previous `Rare Locked Container` drop rate will be reverted and readjusted in later patch after more research.
+- Enemies that is significantly higher level then you (more then 50 levels, difference less then that is not impacted) deals increasingly higher damages to you and takes less damage base on the level difference, this will be shown with a skull icon in the combat UI next to the enemy name, similar to in most MMOPRG games.

 ## Updates
 ### 2022/06/16 v0.780